-Attorneys Simon and Saqer have been through the immigration process themselves and can use that knowledge to help you in your journey towards naturalization and citizenship.
-Do not hesitate to contact Simon Law Group, PLLC today for answers to your questions.
+Attorneys Simon has been through the immigration process themselves and can use that knowledge to help you in your journey towards naturalization and citizenship.
+Do not hesitate to contact Sebastian Simon Law Group, PLLC today for answers to your questions.
 Founding attorney, Sebastian Simon, was selected as a Houston Top Lawyer by H-Texas Magazine.

 I would definitely recommend this law firm to anyone applying to get their green card.- Mariana Solis Lujambio